christocracy/cordova-plugin-background-geolocation/README.md

 See wiki [Which provider should I use?](https://github.com/mauron85/cordova-plugin-background-geolocation/blob/next/PROVIDERS.md) for more information about providers.

+## Semantic Versioning
+This plugin is following semantic versioning as defined http://semver.org

 ## Migration to 2.0

 Warning: `option.url` for posting locations is very experimental and missing features like remote